 Unfortunately, our background checks show generally mixed reviews about the availability (and effectiveness) of their customer support department.

 - “We are unable to log in our c-panel and email is not working.
 We have tried contacting your online support and no one is picking up.
 Will anyone of you explain to me what’s happening?”

 - “Your customer service is terrible!
 I am definitely looking for a new host.
 I was told you would get my site reactivated so I could fix things re: the plugins.
 It hasn’t been done.
 This has happened sooo many times and I am done.”

-- “Hello guys, this is almost days now our websites is down and we are getting no help, taking 24hrs to reply for a ticket?
-I want help soonest, i can’t even reach you on call.”
+- “Hello guys, this is almost days now our websites are down and we are getting no help, taking 24hrs to reply for a ticket?
+I want help soonest, I can’t even reach you on call.”